ankane/kms_encrypted/README.md

 add_column :users, :encrypted_kms_key, :text
 ```

+Create an [Amazon Web Services](https://aws.amazon.com/) account if you don’t have one.
+KMS works great whether or not you use other AWS services.

 Create a [KMS master key](https://console.aws.amazon.com/iam/home#/encryptionKeys) and set it in your environment ([dotenv](https://github.com/bkeepers/dotenv) is great for this)

 ```sh